 Green Marine is the largest voluntary environmental certification program in North America.
 It provides a framework for the maritime industry to reduce its environmental footprint, backed up by independent verification of each participant’s results every two years.

-- Corporate leadership approval (annually)
+- Annual corporate leadership approval

-- Minimize environmental impact in operations/activities
+- Minimized environmental impact in operations/activities

-- Develop and promote environmental protection measures
+- Development and promotion of environmental protection measures

-- Integrate sustainable practices
+- Integration of sustainable practices